s-h-a-d-o-w/blog/posts/2025-02-17_graphs-in-blogs.md

 ### Prototyping

-Unless you want to replicate my exact same setup (which is actually slightly more elaborate than what I've described here since I also used a stacked bar chart - you can see all of it [here](https://github.com/s-h-a-d-o-w/blog/blob/master/astro.config.ts)), at least for vegalite, I'd strongly recommend a combination of AI, [their excellent examples](https://vega.github.io/vega-lite/examples/) and [their editor](https://vega.github.io/editor/).
+Unless you want to replicate my exact same setup (which is actually slightly more elaborate than what I've described here since I also used a stacked bar chart - you can see all of it [here](https://github.com/s-h-a-d-o-w/blog/blob/master/astro.config.ts)), at least for vega-lite, I'd strongly recommend a combination of AI, [their excellent examples](https://vega.github.io/vega-lite/examples/) and [their editor](https://vega.github.io/editor/).
 Because vega is a bit obscure and the editor lets you easily validate whether AI hallucinates.

 ## References